 Cause and effect diagrams

 - Cause and Effect diagrams are a powerful source for risk identification.
-You can use this simple method to help identify causes-facts that give rise to risks.
+You can use this simple method to help identify root causes that give rise to risks.
 And if we address the causes, we can reduce or eliminate the risks